cockroachdb/docs/cockroachcloud/cmek-ops-gcp.md

 docs_area: manage.security
 ---

-This page covers the procedures requried to provision a Customer Managed Encryption Key (CMEK) for your {{ site.data.products.dedicated }} cluster with Google Cloud Platform (GCP).
+This page covers the procedures requried to provision a Customer-Managed Encryption Key (CMEK) for your {{ site.data.products.dedicated }} cluster with Google Cloud Platform (GCP).

 This is part of the larger process of [Enabling CMEK for a {{ site.data.products.dedicated }} cluster](managing-cmek.html#enable-cmek).